 “Absolutely, you want grab bars in a shower and the bathroom,” she told Healthline.
 “And teach [older adults] to use safe-technique to get dressed.
 Put a chair in the bedroom so they can sit as they get dressed and not fall.”

 Falls are a problem.
-In 2013, 2.5 million nonfatal falls were treated in emergency rooms, and over 700,000 required admission to the hospital.
+In 2021, 6.9 million nonfatal falls were treated in emergency rooms, with falls being the number one cause of death in older adults.

 - Clear clutter and arrange furniture so there’s room to walk.